materialsproject/custodian/docs/custodian.vasp.jobs.md

     which is fast, but can be sensitive to numerical noise in energy calculations.
 The alternative is “bisection”, which is more robust but can be a bit slow.
-The code does fall back on the bisection when bfgs gives a non-sensical result, e.g., negative lattice params.
+The code does fall back on the bisection when bfgs gives a nonsensical result, e.g., negative lattice params.
   * **\*\*vasp_job_kwargs** – Passthrough kwargs to VaspJob.
 See
     `custodian.vasp.jobs.VaspJob`.